 39. Start a feature for other book bloggers to guest post on my blog. – Done, many of the guests for my weekly Be Our Guest Fridays feature is book bloggers and authors.

-- Restarted Small Victories Sunday weekly linkup is not exclusively for book bloggers, but bookish posts are most welcome!
+- I hosted Small Victories Sunday weekly linkup for several years.
+It was not exclusively for book bloggers, but bookish posts were most welcome!

 41. Send/receive 100+ Post Crossing cards.